-In 2014, the City of Los Angeles completed its LGBT Historic Context Statement as part of its ongoing SurveyLA initiative.
-Buildings and historic places such as The Black Cat and the Margaret and Harry Hay Residence have been successfully designated as Los Angeles Historic-Cultural Monuments (HCMs) for their associations with important LGBTQ events and people in the past.
+The City’s LGBT Historic Context Statement, published in 2014 as part of SurveyLA, marked an important step towards recognizing and preserving this history.
+Buildings like The Black Cat and the Margaret and Harry Hay Residence have been designated as Los Angeles Historic-Cultural Monuments (HCMs) for their associations with important LGBTQ events and people.

-Despite growing awareness of these places and stories a number of buildings with significant historical ties to LGBTQ communities are currently at risk or have already been lost.
+Despite growing awareness of these stories, a number of buildings significant to LGBTQ+ communities are at risk or have already been lost.

 In 2011, the preservation community and Silver Lake residents were shocked to discover that the building housing the former gay bookstore, A Different Light, was demolished without warning, despite ongoing efforts to designate it as a local landmark.